cephaschapa/ReleasePilot/README.md

 ## Release Pilot

-Release Pilot is a MCP-powered daily digest surface that summarizes “what shipped and how it’s performing” for PMs and stakeholders.
+Release Pilot is a MCP-powered daily digest surface that summarizes "what shipped and how it's performing" for PMs and stakeholders.
+Now with real-time GitHub integration and AI-powered insights!
 It aggregates release notes, health metrics, and incident context, then distributes the story through a Next.js chat UI and Slack.
 Digests persist via Prisma to SQLite by default, but you can point `DATABASE_URL` at Supabase/Neon/Postgres and the Prisma Neon adapter will handle the connection automatically.

 ### Features